sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
+Leaf arrangement pattern in a sunflower, for example.
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live website.
 - [WordCloud](https://github.com/ediathome/WordCloud), by Martin Kolb: Create basic word clouds and tag clouds.